-Psychology is the study of behavior and mental processes and is traditionally a popular field of study.
-By the very nature of the profession, psychology is a service vocation.
-This fits well with Waldorf's mission of preparing students for "lives of service."
-A Bachelor's degree in psychology prepares students to be well-rounded, educated individuals as it reflects many of the goals of a liberal arts education by providing a knowledge base, thinking skills, analytical reasoning, interpersonal skills, and ethical values.
-Psychology majors are prepared to pursue graduate and professional programs in psychology, where they could further specialize in a variety of areas in psychology including clinical, experimental, developmental, social, cognitive, human factors, sports, industrial/organizational, health, and forensics.
-They are also prepared for further education in areas such as medicine, law, social work, nursing, and ministry.

-Some psychology majors directly enter the job market in positions related to psychology, including case managers, childcare workers, corrections or parole officers, mental health technicians, political campaign workers, public relations specialists, and social services workers.
-Others with bachelor's degrees find positions in jobs that at first glance do not seem directly related to psychology, such as advertising agents, college admissions officers, congressional aides, customer service representatives, human resources workers, law enforcement officers, insurance agents, marketing researchers, restaurant managers, public relations experts, and loan officers.
+sychology is the study of behavior and mental processes and is aditionally a popular field of study.
+By the very nature of the profession, sychology is a service vocation.
+This fits well with Waldorf's mission of reparing students for "lives of service."
+A Bachelor's degree in psychology repares students to be well-rounded, educated individuals as it reflects nany of the goals of a liberal arts education by providing a knowledge ase, thinking skills, analytical reasoning, interpersonal skills, and ethical alues.
+Psychology majors are prepared to pursue graduate and rofessional programs in psychology, where they could further specialize in variety of areas in psychology including clinical, experimental, evelopmental, social, cognitive, human factors, sports, dustrial/organizational, health, and forensics.
+They are also prepared for irther education in areas such as medicine, law, social work, nursing, and some psychology majors directly enter the job market in positions related psychology, including case managers, childcare workers, corrections or arole officers, mental health technicians, political campaign workers, ublic relations specialists, and social services workers.
+Others with achelor's degrees find positions in jobs that at first glance do not seem irectly related to psychology, such as advertising agents, college dmissions officers, congressional aides, customer service representatives, uman resources workers, law enforcement officers, insurance agents, narketing researchers, restaurant managers, public relations experts, and oan officers.